Going Behind, Beneath & Beyond Rome’s Top Attractions

 Once the tallest building in Rome, this cylindrical mausoleum is the final resting place of Emperor Hadrian.
 His ashes were placed here a year after his death, as were the remains of a number of Emperors that reigned after him.
 The picturesque approach to the mausoleum across the Pons Aelius over the Tiber River was also built under Hadrian’s command, but the statues of angels for which the bridge is well known are later Baroque additions.

 In the 14th century the mausoleum was converted into a Papal Castle.
 Castel Sant’Angelo is now a museum of Medieval and Renaissance art, with an extensive collection of weapons.
-The Castel is still linked to the Vatican by the passeto, a 13th century passage, built on a 9th century wall, that provided an escape route between the Vatican and the papal palace … More Information & Ticket Tips for the Castel Sant’Angelo.
+The Castel is still linked to the Vatican by the passetto, a 13th century passage, built on a 9th century wall, that provided an escape route between the Vatican and the papal palace … more information about visiting Castel Sant’Angelo.

 Of the many catacombs in Rome open to visitors, the Catacombe di San Callisto is the largest (the arcades cover an area of 15 hectares and 19 kilometres long) and the most popular on the Appian Way.
 Both Christian and Pagan tombs can be visited.
 There are some fine examples of early Christian frescoes – dating to as far back as the first century AD – that are well preserved and well worth seeing.